vincentjzy/OpenCorr/README.md

 OpenCorr demonstrates our exploration of DIC/DVC methods in recent years, which got financial support from National Natural Science Foundation of China.
 I would like to give my special thanks to two collaborators for their continuous and strong supports: Professor QIAN Kemao at Nanyang Technological University and Professor DONG Shoubin at South China University of Technology.

-Developers of DIC/DVC methods in OpenCorr include:
+# Developers

+- Dr JIANG Zhenyu, Professor, South China University of Technology
 - Mr ZHANG Lingqi, PhD candidate, Tokyo Institute of Technology
 - Dr WANG Tianyi, PostDoc, BrookHaven Natinoal Lab
 - Dr CHEN Wei, Research Engineer, Midea